jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our hero fights hard to defeat the bad guys, but his superior morality, justice, and heroism aren't enough.
 He's often too weak or unskilled, and the villain beats him bloody.
 On the verge of failure, the hero needs to find something that'll turn the tide in his favor.
 He seeks, sees, and reaches for his salvation: a tool or a weapon, like a gun, magic book, or lightsaber.

 Will our hero reach it first, or will the enemy?
 We, in the audience, like extras in the story, hold our breath because the story's society is controlled not by marches, protests, or rules, but by which character holds the tools.
 The wielder is the victor.
 The victor writes the rules.
 It's the lesson that we the people need to learn for ourselves.

-Reaching for and holding the levers of power is the only way we'll stop being bystanders in our own societies and start being player gods inside the Internet Age.
+Because when we reach for and hold the levers of power, we stop watching our civlization on television, radio, marches and parades, and start playing it.
+Only then will we be player gods of the Internet Age.

 ![levers of power](/img\diagrams\techvolution-levers-of-power.jpg)
 _Levers of power.
 Whoever controls them, wins._

 ## Player Gods Reach for the Tools and Don't Chase Phantoms

 Many people know what a revolution is.
-The difference between it and Techvolution is a revolution fight to change the rule-makers, while Techvolution fights to distribute new levers of power.
+The difference between it and Techvolution is a revolution fights to change the rule-makers, while Techvolution fights to distribute new levers of power.
 Techvolution is better.
-Because if you still think the rules, regulations, and laws of society control our destiny.
+Because if you still think the rules, regulations, and laws of society control our destiny you're wrong.
 They don't.
 I'll show you why.

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll say something like, "if the red team wins this one, then education, healthcare, infrastructure, and everything else will go to shit."
 What he means is elections decide the rule-makers, and that blue rules make a good society while red rules make a bad one.